evkx/evkx.github.io/content/models/chevrolet/silverado_ev/Silverado_EV_4WT/_index.md

 The charge port is located on the [left rear side](../../../../technology/charging/connectors/#rear-side), making it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.

+### Bidirectoral charging

+This model supports V2L (Vehicle to Load), allowing you to power electrical equipment requiring up to 10.2 kW of power, including the ability to charge other vehicles.

 {{<evkxdisplayaddarticle />}}

 ## Drivetrain